CGRP Treatments: The Success Stories

 The new CGRP treatments are certainly a hot topic.
 On Migraine.com's Facebook page, we reposted Holly Baddour’s piece, “CGRPs and Migraine: Navigating Wellness for the First Time in Years.”
 Her article sparked so many reactions.
 In a separate Facebook post, we also asked the Migraine.com community if you had talked to your doctor about trying new migraine treatments.

 Some of you spoke out about how these new medicines are changing your life.
 Others of you agreed with Holly's concerns about cost and insurance.
 Unfortunately, some have not found any relief from the new treatments.
-In this three-part series, we will be sharing comments from these community posts that included success stories, scenarios where trying new treatments led to no happy ending, and cost and insurance concerns that may stop you from trying new migraine treatments.
+In this 3-part series, we will be sharing comments from these community posts that include success stories, scenarios where trying new treatments led to no happy ending, and cost and insurance concerns that may stop you from trying new migraine treatments.

 “I have been taking CGRPs (brand name) for a year.
 I have noticed a great deal of relief.”

 Also worth noting is that many of you who tried CGRPs have had to increase the dose.
-Because this is a newer medicine, less is known about how effective it is with patients — and how it works long term, which is something to consider.
+Because this is a newer medicine, less is known about how effective it is with patients — and how it works long-term, which is something to consider.

 “I have been on CGRPs (brand name) since October 2018.
 I started out with 70mg but now taking 140mg.
 It has been working, but lately, I think my body has become gotten used to it.
 I’m wondering if I should talk to my doc about either switching from 1 CGRP (brand name) or another CGRP (brand name).”